-- Steam Distillation: The most common and widely used process of separating an essential oil is steam distiliition.
-Steam is passed through tightly packed plant material, causing the plants “oil sacs” to burst, which releases its contents as a vapor.
+- Steam Distillation: The most common and widely used process of separating an essential oil is steam distillation.
+Steam is passed through tightly packed plant material, causing the plant's “oil sacs” to burst, which releases its contents as a vapor.
 This vapor is cooled, and as it condenses, the essential oil and water separate.
 The oil and water are separated and filtered.
 The end product is called “Essential oil.”

 - Expression or Cold Pressed: Used primarily for citrus fruits where the essential oil is obtained in tiny pockets in the peel or rind.
-Oils extracted by cold pressing are mostly made up of monoterpenes and can evaporate quickly when exposed to air.
+Oils extracted by cold pressing are mostly made up of monoterpenes compounds that can evaporate quickly when exposed to air.
 The end product is called “Essential oil.”